 - Units of service must be billed.
-1 hour of direct time = 1 unit of service. - The fee for each 1 unit of service is \$138.68. - A maximum of six units may be billed. - Each provider must bill independently for their time. - Time accumulates regardless of the number of days.
+1 hour of direct time = 1 unit of service.
+If the service is 31 minutes or greater, this meets requirement for 1 unit of service. - The fee for each 1 unit of service is \$141.46. - A maximum of 6 units may be billed. - Each provider must bill independently for their time. - Time accumulates regardless of the number of days.